huaminghuangtw/Deep-Work-Machine/README.md

 After each session, I take a 5–10 minute break to deliberately defocus and let my mind wander.

-Since 2023, I've consistently trained myself to follow this **[sprint-rest rhythm](https://huami.ng/notes/work-in-sprints-work-with-your-biology/)**.
+Since 2023, I’ve consistently trained myself to follow this **[sprint-rest rhythm](https://huami.ng/notes/work-in-sprints-work-with-your-biology/)**.
 The alternation between periods of intense concentration and intentional relaxation has strengthened my “focus muscle” and dramatically extended my attention span while being [indistractable](https://www.nirandfar.com/indistractable/).

-Each day, my goal is to complete 6–8 “intervals”, typically organized into 2–3 uninterrupted, laser-focused 90-minute sessions with 15–20 minute breaks in between.
+Each day, my goal is to complete at least 8 “intervals”, typically organized into 2–3 uninterrupted, laser-focused 90-minute sessions with 15–20 minute breaks in between.
 This approach aligns with [ultradian cycles](https://youtu.be/yb5zpo5WDG4?t=1575)—the natural rise and fall of alertness in 90-minute cycles.

 <table align="center">
   <tr>